At St. Joseph of Arimathea Parish, like all Parish and Narthex communities of the Apostolic Johannite Church, the only thing we really prefer is you.

 We draw inspiration from many sources: the Hebrew Bible and the Christian New Testament, the Corpus Hermeticum, and Gnostic Scriptures such as the Gospel of Thomas and the Secret Book of John.
 We understand these texts as inspiration, poetry and symbolism, rather than making a literal reading of them as books of rules.

-We have parishes and study groups across the USA, Canada, Spain, Australia and Mexico and we welcome anyone who comes respectfully and openly to our service.
+We have parishes and study groups across the USA, Canada, Spain, Australia and we welcome anyone who comes respectfully and openly to our service.

 Come as you are, and stay as long or as little as you like and share your pilgrimage toward the Divine.